Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Open Questions and Future Work

 \subsection{Deepfake Detection and Identification}

-Another promising application for digital watermarking is in the identification and detection of synthetic media.
-As GAN technology for producing synthetic media such as images, audio, and video improve, deepfakes will become both more accurate and easier to produce.
-When deepfakes are produced, it is important to be able to identify the original source of the media that has been manipulated.
+Synthetic media technologies are rapidly advancing, and it is more painless to generate media such as images, audios, and videos that look and sound increasingly realistic.
+Since deepfakes often present a person saying or doing something they have not done or said, people need to be able to identify the original source of the media that has been manipulated.
 Similarly, it is important to be able to identify a piece of media as synthetic in the first place, without malicious parties removing this identifying tag and presenting the synthetic media as genuine.
+To this end, the identification and detection of synthetic media become a promising application for digital watermarking.

 A recent paper presents DeepTag, an end-to-end deep watermarking framework that includes a GAN simulator that applies common distortions to facial images \cite{deeptag}.
 The watermark can be recovered to identify the original unaltered facial image.
 In future, as regulations surrounding deepfakes arise, watermarking techniques that are robust to GAN-based distortions will become increasingly important.
-A connected application is embedding watermarks into synthetic media so that it can be easily identified as such.
+A connected application is embedding watermarks into synthetic media so that they can be easily identified as such.